solid/authorization-panel/proposals/acp/index.md

     *   All of the rules are satisfied (the user must be in all the rules)
     *   Any of the rules are satisfied (the user must be in at least one rule)
     *   None of the rules are satisfied (the user must not be in any of the rules)
-*   Using rules the user has fine grained control over who gets the access specified by a policy.
+*   Using rules the user has fine grained change over who gets the access specified by a policy.

 ### Advanced policy management